New Zealand travel checklist

 Entry essentials

-- Activate eSIM before arrival for instant data
+- Activate eSIM before arrival for instant access

 Getting around, safety, and best seasons